Globus Medical (NYSE:GMED) Issues FY 2021 Earnings Guidance

-Globus Medical (NYSE:GMED) updated its FY 2021 earnings guidance on Thursday.
+Globus Medical (NYSE:GMED) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.000-$2.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.010.
 The company issued revenue guidance of $950 million-$950 million, compared to the consensus revenue estimate of $952.13 million.

-A number of equities analysts recently issued reports on the stock.
-SVB Leerink upped their price objective on shares of Globus Medical from $88.00 to $96.00 and gave the stock an outperform rating in a research report on Thursday, August 5th.
-Citigroup upped their price objective on shares of Globus Medical from $81.00 to $93.00 and gave the stock a buy rating in a research report on Thursday, August 5th.
-Canaccord Genuity upped their price objective on shares of Globus Medical from $80.00 to $90.00 and gave the stock a buy rating in a research report on Thursday, August 5th.
-Wells Fargo & Company boosted their target price on shares of Globus Medical from $78.00 to $90.00 and gave the stock an overweight rating in a report on Thursday, August 5th.
-Finally, Piper Sandler reduced their target price on shares of Globus Medical from $85.00 to $80.00 and set a neutral rating on the stock in a report on Friday, November 5th.
-Three research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
-According to MarketBeat, Globus Medical presently has an average rating of Buy and a consensus price target of $86.23.
+A number of research firms have recently commented on GMED.
+SVB Leerink upped their price objective on shares of Globus Medical from $88.00 to $96.00 and gave the company an outperform rating in a research note on Thursday, August 5th.
+Morgan Stanley upped their price objective on shares of Globus Medical from $77.00 to $80.00 and gave the company an equal weight rating in a research note on Thursday, August 5th.
+Citigroup upped their price objective on shares of Globus Medical from $81.00 to $93.00 and gave the company a buy rating in a research note on Thursday, August 5th.
+Loop Capital began coverage on shares of Globus Medical in a research note on Thursday, October 28th.
+They set a buy rating and a $100.00 price objective for the company.
+Finally, Needham & Company LLC upped their price objective on shares of Globus Medical from $82.00 to $92.00 and gave the company a buy rating in a research note on Thursday, August 5th.
+Three analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
+Based on data from MarketBeat, the company has an average rating of Buy and a consensus target price of $86.23.

-In related news, CFO Keith W. Pfeil sold 833 shares of the stock in a transaction dated Thursday, August 19th.
-The shares were sold at an average price of $76.13, for a total transaction of $63,416.29.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Corporate insiders own 16.50% of the company’s stock.

 An institutional investor recently raised its position in Globus Medical stock.
-Morgan Stanley increased its position in Globus Medical, Inc. (NYSE:GMED) by 5.4% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 207,689 shares of the medical device company’s stock after acquiring an additional 10,577 shares during the quarter.
-Morgan Stanley owned about 0.21% of Globus Medical worth $16,102,000 at the end of the most recent quarter.
-66.65% of the stock is currently owned by institutional investors.
+Morgan Stanley grew its holdings in shares of Globus Medical, Inc. (NYSE:GMED) by 5.4% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 207,689 shares of the medical device company’s stock after buying an additional 10,577 shares during the quarter.
+Morgan Stanley owned 0.21% of Globus Medical worth $16,102,000 as of its most recent SEC filing.
+66.65% of the stock is currently owned by institutional investors and hedge funds.

 Globus Medical Company Profile